4wheeljive/AnimARTrixPlayground/README.md

 TODO

-- Get UI to reflect current controller parameters on BLE reconnect :: In progress
+- Get UI to reflect current controller parameters on BLE reconnect :: DONE

 - Provide for more precise inputs (sliders are great for exploration, but not refinement!)
+DONE

 - Add Layer toggles to presets